Bharati-M/HR-Dashboard/README.md

    ## Conclusion
    This HR Analytics Dashboard provides a comprehensive view of workforce data and empowers HR teams to make informed, data-driven decisions.
 By visualizing key      metrics such as attrition trends, department-wise turnover, performance distribution, and demographic breakdowns, the dashboard highlights critical areas of       concern and opportunities for improvement.
+   - Overall, this project demonstrates how Power BI can transform raw HR data into actionable insights, supporting smarter talent management and organizational growth.